Constance Collier: Hollywood

 In the late 1920s Collier relocated to Hollywood where she became a voice coach and teacher in diction.
 This was during the tumultuous changeover from silent films to sound and many silent actors with no theatre training were scrambling for lessons.

-Her most famous pupil was arguably Colleen Moore.
-Film historian Kevin Brownlow interviewed Moore for the series Hollywood (1980) about the silent film era.
-Moore recounted that upon taking voice lessons from a "very famous lady" the teacher asked "is it true that you make 10,000 dollars a week?"
-Moore replied, "no ma'am, I make 12,500 a week".
-The teacher Moore was referring to was Constance Collier.
-Collier nevertheless maintained ties to Broadway and would appear in several plays in the 1930s.
+Her most famous pupil was arguably Colleen Moore, which was documented in an interview by film historian Kevin Brownlow for the series Hollywood (1980) about the silent film era.
+Collier nevertheless maintained ties to Broadway and appeared in several plays in the 1930s.

 In 1932 Collier starred as Carlotta Vance in the original production of George S. Kaufman and Edna Ferber's comedy Dinner at Eight.
 The role was played in the 1933 film version by Marie Dressler.

 She appeared in the films Stage Door (1937), Mitchell Leisen's Kitty (1945, a comedic performance as Lady Susan, the drunken aunt of Ray Milland), Perils of Pauline with Betty Hutton, Alfred Hitchcock's Rope (1948) and Otto Preminger's Whirlpool (1949).

 During the making of the film version of Stage Door, she became great friends with Katharine Hepburn, a friendship that lasted the rest of Collier's life.

 Collier was presented with the American Shakespeare Festival Theatre Award for distinguished service in training and guiding actors in Shakespearean roles.
 Collier was a drama coach for many famous actors, including Audrey Hepburn, Vivien Leigh and Marilyn Monroe.
 She coached Katharine Hepburn during Hepburn's world tour performing Shakespeare in the 1950s.
 Upon Collier's death in 1955, Hepburn "inherited" Collier's secretary Phyllis Wilbourn, who remained with Hepburn as her secretary for 40 years.

 Collier has a star on the Hollywood Walk of Fame.

 Collier died of a heart attack in Manhattan on 25 April 1955 at the age of 77.